MarcoPoloResearchLab/prompts/NOTES.md

     - [X] [PB-29] Change the bubbles to only float when a bubble icon is pressed
     - [X] [PB-30] Review the theme as allpied to all elemnts on the page.
 The share button still poorly styled for both dark and light themes: it gets light highlighting in the darm mode and is poorly visible in light mode.
 Use the same styling as the copy button
     - [X] [PB-38] Add GitHub Action to run tests when a PR is opened against master.
 Ensure we only run tests when the code is changing
+    - [ ] [PB-40] The bubble floats up when the bubble button is pressed, and it floats down back into the button from the tom of the card when the button is depressed.
+It is that clicking the bubble card gives a bubble, and unclicking it takes the bubble away.
+The bubble can also gro as it flats up from the size of the button to the current size of a quater width of the card.
+When the bubble button is untoggled, the bubble travels in reversre and starts with a larger size and gets back to the smaller size.

 ### BugFixes